Alan2304/Api-TransactSQL/README.md

 * Enable the connection with SQL Authentication
 * If you are on windows go to services and enable SQL Server Browser
 * If you are on windows go to Computer Management > Services And Applications > SQL Server Network Configuration > Enable TCP/IP
+* The products must be in the table special offer products or it will cause a exception
+* The SQL Serer Authenticatio mode needs to be enabled